How Well Do Self-Supervised Methods Perform in Cross-Domain Few-Shot Learning?: Introduction

 We humans can refer to our past practical experience and quickly condense new concepts from limited data.
 Few-shot learning \cite{c:human} seeks to imitate this process by learning representations from base classes that can be well generalized to novel classes where only a few samples are available.
 Typically, few-shot learning consists of two stages: meta-learning and meta-testing.
 During meta-learning, a system is trained on an abundance of base classes in order to learn well with few labeled examples from that particular domain.
 In the meta-test phase, there is a set of novel classes, consisting of a handful of labeled and testing examples per class, used to evaluate the trained system.
 However, learning feature encoders from base classes might discard semantic information that is irrelevant for base classes but essential for novel classes, thus may lead to over-fitting.

 One way to mitigate this over-fitting problem is to leverage embedding learning methods that do not use class labels, such as self-supervised learning \cite{c:sslk}.
 It was originally proposed to alleviate the challenging demand for large amounts of annotated data by learning about statistical regularities within images.
 Recently, \cite{c:rfs} has raised hopes that self-supervised methods can approach and even surpass the ubiquitous annotation-intensive paradigm of supervised learning in the scenario of few-shot learning.
 Despite recent progress, their applicability to cross-domain few-shot learning is unclear.
 From this perspective, a core issue is how well self-supervised methods perform in cross-domain few-shot learning.
+A thorough investigation into this issue will facilitate the expansion and practical implementation of CDFSL within the domains of intelligent vision \cite{zheng2020deep,zheng2021sketch,zhang2025leaf} and robotics \cite{zheng2024survey}.

 Driven by the great value and challenge of CDFSL \cite{c:broader}, we put forward the following thoughts to further dissect our core question.
 1) \emph{To what extent self-supervised features can transfer directly to uncharted domains?} With the continuous emergence of works on few-shot learning by meta-learning, multi-task learning, supervised and self-supervised methods, there is still a huge lack of thorough comparison of these methods on cross-domain few-shot learning.
 2) \emph{Which one is the most practically effective for cross-domain few-shot learning among the plethora of self-supervised methods in the market?} It can \emph{not} be easily appraised given the limited commonality of training and evaluation conditions reported by each method.
 One thing important to know especially, most of the state-of-the-art self-supervised approaches are trained with deep networks (e.g. ResNet50) while network architectures for few-shot learning are usually shallow (e.g. ResNet10).
 Whether self-supervised methods with shallow networks are superior to other methods remains to be tested.
 3) \emph{Given various choices of classifiers, which one is the best and how to measure their performance objectively?} On the one hand, a framework is to be established in an effort to methodically select a reliable classifier w.r.t its capability, stability, and velocity.
 On the other hand, we aim to be aware of which classifier can fairly and efficiently evaluate each embedding, such that it can be applied as a standard evaluation recipe for cross-domain few-shot learning.